Information on symptoms of allergic contact and atopic dermatitis in cats and dogs.

-There are distinct types of dermatitis responsible for a rash.
-These include:
+There are several distinct types of dermatitis in cats and dogs, including:

-- Flea-bite dermatitis (Caused by flea saliva residue on your pet’s skin)
+- Flea-bite dermatitis – cause by flea saliva residue on your pet’s skin.

-- Autosensitization dermatitis (Itchy rash that occurs in response to an intense inflammatory process somewhere else on the body, especially fungal infections.)
+- Autosensitization dermatitis – an itchy rash that occurs in response to an intense inflammatory response somewhere else on the body, especially fungal infections.

-- Pyotraumatic dermatitis (Often referred to as a "hot spot" -- red, moist, hairless, painful-looking sore that appears suddenly.
-Often, this licking and scratching goes on at night, so the sudden appearance of the sore can be an unpleasant surprise.)
+- Pyotraumatic dermatitis – often referred to as a hot spot.
+Red, moist, hairless, painful-looking sore that appears suddenly.
+This licking and scratching often occurs overnight, so the sudden appearance of the sore can be an unpleasant surprise for pet owners.

-- Feline notoedric mange (Similar to canine sarcoptic mange, Notoedres cati is a microscopic mite that infests the skin of cats typically affecting the ears, face, and neck.)
+- Feline notoedric mange – similar to canine sarcoptic mange, notoedres cati is a microscopic mite that infests the skin of cats and affects the ears, face and neck.